Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

         * (optional) `blobxfer_extra_options` are any extra options to pass to `blobxfer`.
-* (optional) `output_data` is an object containing data that should be egressed for this specific task if and only if the task completes successfully.
+* (optional) `output_data` is an object containing data that should be egressed for this specific task.
 This object currently only supports `azure_storage` as a member.
 Note for multi-instance tasks, transfer of `output_data` is only applied to the task running the application command.
     * `azure_storage` contains the following members:
         * (required) `storage_account_settings` contains a storage account link as defined in the credentials config.